- Date : 20/07/2020

 - The states regulate professional tax via certain acts that are specific to each state.

 - All states do not levy professional tax.
-The states that levy professional tax are Maharashtra, Gujarat, Tamil Nadu, Telangana, Karnataka, Kerala, Bihar, West Bengal, Andhra Pradesh, Assam, Meghalaya, Odisha, Tripura, Madhya Pradesh, and Sikkim.
+The states that levy professional tax are Maharashtra, Gujarat, Tamil Nadu, Telangana, Karnataka, Kerala, Punjab, Bihar, Jharkhand, West Bengal, Andhra Pradesh, Assam, Meghalaya, Odisha, Tripura, Madhya Pradesh, and Sikkim.
 To get detailed information on state-wise slabs and professional tax applicability, click here.

 Why does my employer deduct professional tax from my salary?